 A free look at the beginning of my autobiography, Atheist Miracles.
 Just a heads up: there won’t be any more samples released.
-Book is out June 19th on Amazon.
-Pre-order is 50% less than release price, so order now.
+Book is now available!

 Chapter 1: Last Days of Faith

 Most days now, I forget that I was once a Christian.
 Not just any Christian, but a strong believer, often frustrated that other Christians around me didn’t take their faith as seriously as I did.
 God was my rock.
 My faith kept me strong.
 I relied on it for everything, from my moral code to my ability to cope with difficult circumstances.
 Before my faith was destroyed forever, it grew first, and it grew because of a friend named Mitch, who I’d one day call my best friend and brother.

 Before Mitch, my most treasured friend was Kelly.
 She and I first met and became friends in 2002, when I was eleven and she was ten.
 I could have intellectual conversations with her about any subject, which I enjoyed, even when we didn’t agree.
 Whenever we competed in video games, or in anything, she was usually superior in skill and strategy.
 I think she became an atheist before me.
 I always saw her as being smarter than me, and that was in part because she was the first of us to figure out religion is nonsense.
 While I was still going through childish phases, like wishing I had superpowers, or generally being insecure with myself, Kelly was already past those phases.
 To summarize, I always respected Kelly immensely.
 Yes, we did attempt to ‘date’ at some point, like most (straight) close friends of opposite genders eventually think about, and we quickly realized we were not meant to have that kind of relationship.